Multipurpose Electric Kettle: Complete Guide for Indian Homes (2026)

 New Parents

-The stainless steel variant is safe for preparing baby food.
-You can steam vegetables, boil water for formula, or make soft khichdi -- all with clean steel that does not leach chemicals.
+The stainless steel type is safe for making baby food.
+You can steam vegetables in it.
+You can boil water for formula.
+You can make soft khichdi too.
+It uses clean steel that does not leak chemicals.

 All Accessories Explained